Manu Charitra

 Manu Charitra is a 2023 Indian Telugu-language romantic drama film.
-Written and directed by Bharath Peddagani, the film stars Shiva Kandukuri, Megha Akash, Priya Vadlamani, and Srikanth Iyengar in supporting roles.
+Written and directed by Bharath Peddagani, the film stars Shiva Kandukuri, Megha Akash, and Pragathi Shrivastav.
 It was produced by Narala Srinivas Reddy under Proddutur Talkies.
 The music was composed by Gopi Sundar.

 Plot

 Manu is a young man who goes down the wrong path after his split with Jennifer.
 He joins forces with a local thug named Rudra Pratap and becomes a goon.
 His only goal in life is to hit people and drink like there is no end.
-Things change when a girl named Janu falls in love with him.
+Things change when a girl named Jaanu falls in love with him.
 She keeps persuading him to come out of his split, but Manu says no. The rest of the story is about how Manu comes out of the trouble he has made personally and professionally and finally finds a new chance in life.

 Soundtrack

 The film score and soundtrack album were composed by Gopi Sundar.
 The music rights were acquired by Lahari Music.